Ozzy Osbourne, Black Sabbath singer and godfather of heavy metal, dies at 76 just weeks after farewell show - Local News 8

 They began a relationship in 1979, when she was 28, much to Arden’s displeasure.

-When the two decided to marry in 1982, Arden gave Sharon Osbourne’s contract as a wedding present.
+When the two decided to marry in 1982, Arden gave Sharon her new husband’s contract as a wedding present.

 She returned the favor by taking her husband off her father’s record label and signing with the much bigger US company, CBS.

 Arden sued and eventually won a million-dollar settlement, according to his obituary in the Daily Telegraph.
-Sharon didn’t talk to her father again for nearly 20 years.
+Sharon – who went on to become Ozzy’s manager – didn’t talk to her father again for nearly 20 years.

 ‘Looking back, I should have died a thousand times’